 \begin{corollary} Parameterized by the number of voters, $k$-Borda-\textsc{Shift Bribery} is $\wone$-hard. \end{corollary}

-\autoref{cor:kBorda-n} shows that the $\fpt$ approximation scheme from \autoref{thm:fpt-as} can presumably not be replaced by an $\fpt$ algorithm.
+\autoref{cor:kBorda-n} shows that the $\fpt$ approximation scheme from \autoref{prop:fpt-as} can presumably not be replaced by an $\fpt$ algorithm.
 By \autoref{prop:all-or-nothing-n}, we also know that $k$-Borda-\textsc{Shift Bribery} is in $\fpt$ for all-or-nothing prices and the parameterization by the number of voters.

-The next result is, perhaps, even more surprising than \autoref{borda_wrt_n}: It turns out that $k$-Borda-\textsc{Shift Bribery} is $\wone$-hard also for the parameterization by the number of unit shifts, whereas Borda-\textsc{Shift Bribery} is in $\fpt$.
-To this end, we describe a parameterized reduction from \textsc{Clique}.
+The next result is, perhaps, even more surprising than \autoref{borda_wrt_n}.
+It turns out that $k$-Borda-\textsc{Shift Bribery} is $\wone$-hard also for the parameterization by the number of unit shifts, whereas Borda-\textsc{Shift Bribery} is in $\fpt$ for this parameterization.
+To this end, we describe a parameterized reduction from \probClique.

 \begin{theorem} \ttkbordawrts \end{theorem}

 \begin{proof} We provide a parameterized reduction from the $\wone$-complete \probClique problem in which we are given a graph $G$ with $V(G) = \{v_1, \ldots, v_n\}$ and $E(G) = \{e_1, \ldots, e_m\}$ and we ask whether there is a set of $h$ pairwise adjacent vertices in~$G$.